Nehemiahmageto/Detecting-Phishing-Websites-Using-URL-Based-HTML-Based-and-Domain-Based-Features/README.md

 # Detecting Phishing Websites Using URL-Based, HTML-Based, and Domain-Based Features

-This project focuses on identifying phishing URLs using a combination of feature engineering, rule-based heuristic labeling, and machine learning modeling.
-The dataset contains 11,430 URLs and 88 extracted features describing URL structure, domain characteristics, HTML behavior, and statistical indicators.
+This repository demonstrates a workflow for detecting phishing URLs by combining extensive feature engineering, exploratory data analysis, and machine learning modeling.
+The notebook `Model.ipynb` implements the end‑to‑end process, and this README mirrors its structure.

 ---

 ## Dataset Overview

-After cleaning and preprocessing, the dataset consists of:

-- **11,430 rows**
-- **88 features**
+- **Rows:** 11,430
-- 1 textual field: `url`
+- **Features:** 88 (numeric) + 1 textual column `url`
-- The original `status` column contained **11,430 NaN values** and was therefore **dropped entirely**.
+- The original `status` column contained only missing values and was removed.

-These features include:
+The feature set includes:
-- URL length and structure (`length_url`, `nb_dots`, `nb_hyphens`, etc.)
+- URL structural metrics (e.g., `length_url`, `nb_dots`, `nb_hyphens`)
-- Domain-level statistics (`domain_age`, `domain_registration_length`)
+- Domain‑level attributes (`domain_age`, `domain_registration_length`)
-- HTML and JavaScript indicators (`onmouseover`, `sfh`, `popup_window`)
+- HTML/JavaScript signals (`onmouseover`, `sfh`, `popup_window`)
-- External/internal hyperlink ratios
+- Link ratios (`ratio_intHyperlinks`, `ratio_extHyperlinks`)
-- Search engine visibility (`google_index`)
+- Search‑engine visibility (`google_index`)
-- Statistical phishing signals (`statistical_report`, `suspecious_tld`)
+- Statistical phishing indicators (`statistical_report`, `suspecious_tld`)

 ---

-##  Data Cleaning Steps Completed
+## Data Cleaning

-1. Dropped the `status` column due to 100% missing values.
+1. Dropped the `status` column due to 100 % missing values.
-2. Verified no remaining NaNs across the dataset.
+2. Confirmed no remaining NaNs across the dataset.
 3. Ensured all feature columns are numeric (except `url`).
-4. Scaled numerical features using StandardScaler for PCA and clustering workflows.
+4. Applied `StandardScaler` to numeric features for downstream PCA and clustering.

 ---

 ## Exploratory Analysis

-### PCA (Principal Component Analysis)
+### Principal Component Analysis (PCA)

-- Applied PCA to reduce dimensionality.
+- Reduced dimensionality to visualize data structure.
-- Most points cluster between:
-  - **PC1: –3 to 10**
-  - **PC2: –3 to 5**
+- Most points cluster within **PC1: –3 to 10** and **PC2: –3 to 5**.
-- No distinct, naturally separable classes appear (as expected with high-dimensional security data).

-The PCA scatter plot helps visualize structure but does not indicate inherent labels.
+- No clear separation between legitimate and phishing URLs, which is expected for high‑dimensional security data.

+### K‑Means Clustering (Unsupervised)
+- Performed clustering on the PCA‑reduced components.
+- Identified distinct clusters reflecting structural differences in URLs, not class labels.

 ---

-##  Reconstructing the Target Variable (Because `status` Was Removed)
+## Reconstructing the Target Variable

-Since the dataset lacked a usable label column, a **rule-based heuristic labeling system** was implemented to classify URLs as:
+Because the original label was unavailable, a rule‑based heuristic was created to generate a **silver‑label** target:

-- **0 = Legitimate**
+- `0` = Legitimate
-- **1 = Phishing**
+- `1` = Phishing

-This follows common patterns used in cybersecurity research and phishing-detection systems.

-### The rules are based on:
+Heuristics include:
 - Very short domain age
 - Excessive special characters in the URL
-- Use of raw IP addresses
+- Presence of raw IP addresses
-- Suspicious or statistical TLD indicators
+- Suspicious TLDs (`suspecious_tld`)
-- Known phishing patterns in features (`suspecious_tld`, `statistical_report`)
+- High values in `statistical_report`
 - Fake HTTPS tokens
 - URLs not indexed by Google

-These rules were combined to create a reliable, “silver label” target variable.
+These rules produce a reliable proxy label for supervised learning.

 ---

-##  Unsupervised Learning (Before Label Reconstruction)

-### K-Means Clustering

-- Performed clustering on PCA-reduced components.
-- Cluster interpretation shows:
-  - One cluster dominating the **–3 to 0** PC1 region.
-  - Another cluster dominating the **5+** PC1 region.
-- These clusters reflect **structural differences in URLs**, not classes.

-K-means was exploratory and not used for evaluation since no true label existed.

----

 ## Supervised Machine Learning (Next Steps)

-Now that a target variable has been reconstructed, the project is ready to begin supervised modeling:
+With the reconstructed target, the notebook proceeds to:

-- Train/test split
+1. Train/test split
+2. Model training using:
    - Random Forest
    - Logistic Regression
    - XGBoost
-- SVM
+   - Support Vector Machine
-- Evaluation metrics

-This phase begins immediately after establishing the rule-based labels.
+3. Evaluation with accuracy, ROC‑AUC, confusion matrix, and feature importance visualizations.
+4. (Optional) Deploy the best model as a Flask API for real‑time prediction.

 ---

-##  Project Status (So Far)
+## Project Status

-- Dataset loaded
+- Dataset loaded and cleaned
-- Irrelevant/empty label column removed
-- PCA completed
+- PCA and K‑Means completed
-- K-Means clustering completed
-- Rule-based target variable constructed
+- Rule‑based target variable generated
-- Ready to begin ML classification modeling
+- Ready to begin supervised classification modeling

 ---

 ## Next Steps

-- Train multiple ML models
+- Train multiple ML models and compare performance
-- Compare performance
-- Plot ROC, confusion matrix, and feature importance
+- Plot ROC curves, confusion matrices, and feature importance
-- Deploy as a prediction API / Flask app (optional)
+- Optionally package the model into a prediction API (Flask) for deployment

 ---

+*All code and analysis are available in `Model.ipynb`.*